 What’s it like to work here

 Elland Road is loud, old-school and busy.
 It is not a new-build stadium with wide concourses everywhere, so event-day teams need to keep queues moving, manage tight circulation areas and look after a passionate home crowd.
+A single league fixture can require a large casual workforce, especially for high-profile evening games and cup ties.

 For staff in Leeds, Bradford, Wakefield and Huddersfield, it is the main route into regular Premier League matchday work in Yorkshire.